5 Reasons We Should All Support Abortion Rights

-We know that violence and misogyny is about men’s power and control.
-This power is felt in many different ways by women and non-binary people across society; from constant microaggressions that go unchallenged to forcing individuals to carry foetuses that they do not want – or physically, culturally, mentally, emotionally or financially cannot have.
-Free and safe abortions allow us to say what we want from our bodies so we can live in the way we choose, without the fear of harm or criminalisation.
+Access to free and safe abortions is a human right and core part of healthcare.
+It also allows us to say what we want from our bodies so we can live in the way we choose, without the fear of harm or criminalisation.
 Speaking up for the right to access, free and safe abortions, and loudly, is one the many ways we can break the silence, challenge these forms of violence and recognise that our bodies belong to no one but ourselves.

 Unsafe and illegal abortions kill.
 Currently around half of all abortions performed across the world are what is termed “back-street” abortions.
 These are illegal, unsafe and/or unhygienic abortions often performed by individuals who are not medical professionals.
-Consequently around 70,000 women world-wide die each year from back-street abortions although the number is likely to be far higher, especially when we take into account the marginalised and non-binary people who are not included in these figures.
+Consequently around 70,000 women world-wide die each year from back-street abortions although the number is likely to be far higher.